dimantha1234/pipedream/components/twitter/readme.md

 <p align="center">
   <img height="40" src="https://github.com/psavkar/pipedream/raw/readme-test/images/twitter/TwitterLogo.png" align="center">
   <h1 align="center"><strong>Twitter</strong></h1>
   <p align="center">From breaking news and entertainment to sports and politics, from big events to everyday interests.
 If it's happening anywhere, it's happening on Twitter.
-And Pipedream is the fastest way to integrate with Twitter APIs and trigger code on any Twitter event.</p>
+And Pipedream is the fastest way to integrate with Twitter APIs and trigger code on any Twitter event with advanced controls to manage concurrency, rate limits and de-duplication of events.</p>
 </p>

 <!--## Run Node.js with Twitter auth — try it now-->